sparrshn24/ASXDataScraper/README.md

 6. It iterates over the new posts in the "ASX" subreddit and calls `getPostAsDict()` to get the post data.
 7. The script saves the post data to a specific path based on the post's timestamp.
 8. The script prints the post dictionary for each post retrieved.

-Note: The script assumes the existence of a custom module called "comments" that contains additional code.
-Please ensure the proper import and functionality of this module for the script to work correctly.

-Feel free to modify the script according to your specific requirements or add additional functionality as needed.